Home

 QUESTION:

-Cleaning wommen used Lime-Away product to clean large shower caddy right on new brown marble counter top in bathroom.
-It left a large (12inch X 12inch) white cloudyish stain on the marble.
+It left a large (12inch X 12inch) white, cloudy stain on the marble.
 Is there a way to clean this off?!

 ANSWER: